cmpente/Liveon/README.md

 * **Adding events and achievements:** Edit the JSON files under `app/src/main/assets`.
 The schemas are documented in [`json_schemas.md`](json_schemas.md).
 New content can be added without changing code.
 * **Localization:** Provide translated versions of the JSON files and string resources (e.g. `events_es_ES.json`, `strings_fr.xml`) and load them based on the device locale.
 * **New traits and stats:** Extend the `Stats` and `Trait` data classes in the domain module and update `ApplyEventUseCase` and UI accordingly.
-* **UI customization:** Modify Compose theme definitions in `AltLifeTheme.kt` and `Type.kt` or replace fonts with those specified in the branding guide.
+* **UI customization:** Modify Compose theme definitions in `liveonTheme.kt` and `Type.kt` or replace fonts with those specified in the branding guide.

 ## License

-This project is developed by AltLife Games.
+This project is developed by liveon Games.
 All original code and assets are provided under the MIT License.
 Third‑party libraries are used under their respective licenses.
 See individual library documentation for details.

 ## Acknowledgements

-Thanks to the open‑source community and life simulation games that inspired AltLife.
+Thanks to the open‑source community and life simulation games that inspired liveon.
 This project builds upon established patterns while introducing unique features like generational play, an advanced economy, AI‑generated events and an open scenario builder.